Lesson of the Month #6 (12/96)

 5. Repeat #4 on other side.

-6. Lie on your back, right foot in left hand.
-Lift foot gently toward ceiling several times.
-Notice lower back.
-Then, still holding foot, roll to the right, to bring right knee close to the floor...your head has to roll with your body, and maybe lift a little Repeat it many times, till it gets easy... then each time the knee comes to the floor, explore the possibility of straightening your leg so your foot moves up toward your head... then let it go and rest on your back.
+6. Lie on your back, right foot in left hand, right arm extended to the right or slighly overhead on the floor...Lift right foot gently toward ceiling several times...notice lower back.
+Then, still holding foot, roll to the right, to bring right knee close to the floor...your left shoulder lifts from the floor, rolling your upper body and head to the right... and return...repeat it several times till it gets easy... then, change it so each time the knee comes to the floor, explore taking your foot toward the floor on the right...your head and upper body are rolled more to the right... then let it go and rest on your back.

 8. Repeat #6 and #7 on the other side.

 9. Sit, right foot in left hand, left leg bent.
-Support yourself with right hand...lift the foot toward ceiling several times...then straighten the left leg out in front, and explore taking the right foot to the floor outside the left knee...then with the foot on the floor, lower your head toward the foot several times...maybe your left elbow comes to the floor and you support yourself with your left elbow and right hand somehow...let it go and rest on your back.
+Support yourself with right hand...lift the foot toward ceiling several times...then straighten the left leg out in front, and explore taking the right foot to the floor outside the left knee...then with the foot on the floor, lower your head toward the foot several times...maybe your left elbow comes to the floor and you support yourself with your left elbow somehow...let it go and rest on your back.

-10. Right foot in left hand.
+10. On back, right foot in left hand.
 Roll to right to sit as in #7.
 Just once or twice... then roll the right foot toward the floor on the left a number of times...this is a little different, so take your time...eventually it is possible to sit up this way, too, but don't force it...rather, explore different ways of using your right arm and left leg to make the movement easy...if you force it, all you will learn is how to force it.
 Do the movement as if you didn't have to reach sitting until next year sometime...when you get it , it will be easy...then let it go and rest on your back.

 11. Repeat #9 and #10 on the other side.